How to use a computer mouse

 Using the mouse wheel

 The mouse wheel allows you to scroll up and down on any page without having to use the vertical scroll bar.
-If your mouse has a wheel, you may have already used this wheel on this page to scroll down as you are reading the page.
+If your mouse has a wheel, you may have already used it to scroll down as you are reading this page.
 If you are not familiar with this wheel, use it now to scroll up and down on this page.

 On most computer mice, the mouse wheel is also a button.
 You can press it to take an optional action, which is dependent on the program you are using.
-For example, if you click on this Computer Hope link by pressing down on the mouse wheel while hovering over the link, the Computer Hope page opens in a new tab.
+For example, if you click this Computer Hope link by pressing down on the mouse wheel, it opens in a new tab.

 Other mouse buttons